Obtaining PPE from the Provincial Pandemic PPE Supply (including fit tested type N95 respirators)

 PPE Program Highlights

 - You can request PPE for your office needs, including for your learners (students and residents).
-The supply is not meant for patients or caregivers – they should bring their own cloth mask for in-person visits.

 - In our West region – submit your request through the regional request process.